Carlos I of Portugal: Reign

 Carlos became king on 19 October 1889.
 After the 1890 British Ultimatum, a series of treaties were signed with the United Kingdom.
-One signed in August 1890 defined colonial borders along the Zambezi and Congo rivers, whereas another signed on 14 October 1899 confirmed colonial treaties dating back to the 17th century.
+One signed in August 1890 defined colonial borders in Africa along the Zambezi and Congo rivers, whereas another signed on 14 October 1899 confirmed colonial treaties dating back to the 17th century.
 These treaties stabilised the political balance in Africa, ending Portuguese claims of sovereignty on the Pink Map, a geographical conception of how Portuguese colonies would appear on a map if the territory between the coastal colonies of Angola and Mozambique could be connected with territory in central Africa.
 These central African territories became part of the British Empire with the Portuguese concession becoming a source of national resentment in the country.

 Domestically, Portugal declared bankruptcy twice – on 14 June 1892, then again on 10 May 1902 – causing industrial disturbances, socialist and republican antagonism and press criticism of the monarchy.
 Carlos responded by appointing João Franco as prime minister and subsequently accepting parliament's dissolution.

 As a patron of science and the arts, King Carlos took an active part in the celebration of the 500th anniversary of the birth of Prince Henry the Navigator in 1894.
 The following year he decorated the Portuguese poet João de Deus in a ceremony in Lisbon.

 Carlos took a personal interest in deep-sea and maritime exploration and used several yachts named Amélia on his oceanographical voyages.
 He published an account of his own studies in this area.